-The capacitance of the APA300ML piezoelectric stacks was measured with the LCR meter3 shown in Figure 1.2.
-The two stacks used as the actuator and the stack used as the force sensor were measured separately.
-The measured capacitance values are summarized in Table 1.2 and the average capacitance of one stack is $\approx 5\mu F$.
+The piezoelectric stacks capacitance of the APA300ML have been measured with the LCR meter3 shown in Figure 1.2.
+The two stacks used as an actuator and the stack used as a force sensor are measured separately.
+The measured capacitance are summarized in Table 1.2 and the average capacitance of one stack is $\approx 5\mu F$.
 However, the measured capacitance of the stacks of "APA 3" is only half of the expected capacitance.
 This may indicate a manufacturing defect.

-The measured capacitance is found to be lower than the specified value.
-This may be because the manufacturer measures the capacitance with large signals (-20 V to 150 V), whereas it was here measured with small signals [1].
+The measured capacitance is found to be lower than the specified one.
+This may be due to the fact that the manufacturer measures the capacitance with large signals (-20V to 150V) while it was here measured with small signals [1].